Please call the office 371-3100 or see the bulletin for Ministry contact information.

 Vacation Bible School

-VB offers religious education incorporated into Bible themes with songs, games, crafts and snacks!
-VB is open to all children (ages 5-11) in the community regardless of church affiliation.
-VB is held the last week in June in the Baumann Annex.
+VBS offers religious education incorporated into Bible themes with songs, games, crafts and snacks!
+VBS is open to all children (ages 5-11) in the community regardless of church affiliation.
+VBS is held the last week in June on the parish campus.

 As laity in the Church, we are called to be apostles spreading God’s word to each person in the environments where He has planted us.
 The Cursillo Movement was established to help prepare us to live out that mission.
 The Movement starts with a three day retreat weekend called a Cursillo.
 During the weekend, presentations given by laypersons and spiritual advisors , help participants gain a better understanding of themselves and the circumstances in other’s lives that have influenced their spiritual journey.
 Following the retreat, participants become members of the Cursillo Community living out their lives sharing the fundamentals of their Christian faith with their neighbors.

 The Cursillo Movement’s motto is simple: “Make a Friend, Be a Friend, Bring a Friend to Christ.”

 Members of the Faith and Fellowship Committee invite parishioners and guests to develop body, mind and spirit through adult education in the Sterling Event Center.
 The monthly sessions address topics chosen by the parish, such as prayer, conflict resolution and scripture.
 Previous speakers include medical professionals, Biblical scholars, authors, university professors, religious and community leaders.